MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/knowledge-base-community-flow-qna-maker.md

 Once you have this integration set up with a small list of questions and answers, users will be able to post questions in the group and receive automatic answers.
 If a user asks a question that doesn't have a clear match, the proposed answer is forwarded to a specific person to verify.
 Each verified answer is included as a response to the question, and also expands the knowledge base so it can be used for future questions.

-After you get the integration working with the sample content provided, you can replace the content with relevant questions and answers for your organization.
+After you get the integration working with the sample content provided, you can replace the sample content with relevant questions and answers for your organization.

 ## Prerequisites